capstone-surahealth/SuraHealthML/README.md

 ### Content
 The repository contains the following files and directories:
-- ==Dataset== : A directory containing datasets
+- `Dataset\` : A directory containing datasets
-- <mark>Model<mark> : A directory containing the progam code
+- `Model\` : A directory containing the progam code
 - ```README.md``` : A markdown file describing the project
 - `Data Rumah sakit Fiks di Surakarta.csv` : The dataset containing hospital information including longitude and latitude
-- <Data Rumah sakit Fiks di Surakarta.csv> : The dataset contains the name of the disease and the initial treatment method
+- `First Aid.csv` : The dataset contains the name of the disease and the initial treatment method
-- <api.py> : Python script to build a simple API as an endpoint for using machine learning models.
+- `api.py` : Python script to build a simple API as an endpoint for using machine learning models.
-- <requirements.txt> : Contains a list of important libraries for the project.
+- `requirements.txt` : Contains a list of important libraries for the project.

 ### Data Understanding
 We use the Hospital dataset that we collect ourselves.
-Hospital data comes from the Ministry of Health's SIRANAP web scraping and manual input.
+Hospital data comes from the Ministry of Health`s SIRANAP web scraping and manual input.
 In total we use 19 Hospitals with 105 entries and 14 columns, with an initial data type of 2 float columns, 2 integer columns, and 10 object columns.

-- Kode Rumah Sakit: Hospital Code
+- `Kode Rumah Sakit`: Hospital Code
-- Type : classification of General Hospitals based on the Minister of Health of the Republic of Indonesia Number 3 of 2020 Chapter III Pasal 16
+- `Type` : classification of General Hospitals based on the Minister of Health of the Republic of Indonesia Number 3 of 2020 Chapter III Pasal 16
-- Kelas : types of rooms based on the functions and facilities provided
+- `Kelas` : types of rooms based on the functions and facilities provided
-- Kamar : the names of the sub rooms that still have free space
+- `Kamar` : the names of the sub rooms that still have free space
-- Jumlah Bed : the amount of free space available in a Class(“Kelas”)
+- `Jumlah Bed` : the amount of free space available in a Class(“Kelas”)
-- BPJS : give information 0: can use BPJS and 1: cannot use BPJS
+- `BPJS` : give information 0: can use BPJS and 1: cannot use BPJS
-- No WhatsApp: emergency/hotline/service contact of the hospital
+- `No WhatsApp` : emergency/hotline/service contact of the hospital
-- Foto Rumah Sakit : hospital photo
+- `Foto Rumah Sakit` : hospital photo
-- Longitude: the longitude of the hospital point
+- `Longitude` : the longitude of the hospital point
-- Latitude : the lattiude of the hospital point
+- `Latitude` : the lattiude of the hospital point

 ### Data cleaning
 Based on the results, there are missing values in the email and class columns.
-We also specified the fields we didn't need and then removed the email and room feature.
+We also specified the fields we didn`t need and then removed the email and room feature.

 ### Data Preparation
 Based on visualizing the data distribution using boxplots, there are no outliers in the latitude and longitude columns.
-We also provide weighting for Longitude and Latitude because we prioritize these factors more than "Type of Bed" and "BPJS."
+We also provide weighting for `Longitude` and `Latitude` because we prioritize these factors more than `Type of Bed` and `BPJS.`

 ## Modelling